CyberBoyAyush/CappyChat/docs/dodo-payments-implementation.md

 ## Overview

-This document outlines the complete implementation of DODO Payments subscription system for AVChat.
+This document outlines the complete implementation of DODO Payments subscription system for CappyChat.
 The implementation provides a production-ready subscription management system with dynamic currency detection, webhook handling, and seamless Appwrite integration.

 ## Architecture